acidmaneth/nerdalert-project/nerdalert-agent/README.md

 5. **Search timeouts**
    - The system now has multiple fallback strategies.
 If one search fails, others will be attempted

+6. **False claims or inaccuracies**
+   - The new accuracy checking system should prevent this
+   - If you notice inaccuracies, correct the agent and it will learn from the correction

 ## 🤝 Contributing

 We welcome contributions!
 Please see our contributing guidelines for more details.